-The College recognizes its financial instruments when the College becomes party to the contractual provisions of the financial instrument.
-All financial instruments are initially recorded at their fair value, including financial assets and liabilities originated and issued in a related party transaction with management.
+The College recognizes financial instruments when the College becomes party to the contractual provisions of the financial instrument.

+Arm's length financial instruments

 Financial instruments originated/acquired or issued/assumed in an arm's length transaction ("arm's length financial instruments") are initially recorded at their fair value.